takanory/slides/slides/20220713europython/index.rst

 .. revealjs-notes::

    The story goes back to 2019.
-   I have given talks on Slackbot at several PyCons.
+   I have given talks about Slackbot at several Python Conferences.
    3 years later,...

 And the 2022
 ------------
 * **Updated** with latest information 🆕
 * 1st in-person intl event after COVID-19 🗣👥
-* **Thanks** to EuroPython staff!! 👏
+* **Thanks** to EuroPython staff and volunteers!! 👏

 .. revealjs-notes::

-   3 years later,...in 2022.
+   3 years later,...in this year.
    I've updated the talk with the latest information about Slack and libraries.
    And this is my first talk at an international Python event after COVID-19!
    I am very happy to be able to present in person in front of you all.
-   And huge thanks to EuroPython staff.
+   And huge thanks to all the EuroPython staff and volunteers.
    By the way, before the main topic,...

 Who am I? 👤